andyhansen/blog/_posts/2022-11-22-useful-sites-for-fonts.md

   <img src="../assets/images/useful-sites-for-fonts/typodermic.png" />
 </a>

-One of the favourites.
+If I'm looking for an interesting font, this will be the first place I look.
-Each of their fonts has a write up explaining it's style and inspiration.
+Each font has a write up explaining it's style and inspiration, which is a great way of knowing if it will fit with my intended purpose.
-I find that it's a great help when I want to know the font is going to work for the purpose I have in mind.

 Though there is a bit too much to choose from, their search works fine if you have an idea of what you are after.
 I've not searched through extensively, but most of the their paid fonts are around $30 USD.